MicroStrategy/mstrio-py/USAGE.md

 ### Limitations

-Updating Datasets that were **not** created using the MicroStrategy REST API is not possible.
-This applies for example to Cubes created via MicroStrategy Web client.
+Updating Datasets that were **not** created using the Strategy One REST API is not possible.
+This applies for example to Cubes created via Strategy One Web client.

-## Using mstrio as a MicroStrategy Intelligence Server administration tool
+## Using mstrio as a Strategy One Intelligence Server administration tool

 - Project management module (see [code_snippets](https://github.com/MicroStrategy/mstrio-py/blob/master/code_snippets/project_mgmt.py))
 - Server management module (see [code_snippets](https://github.com/MicroStrategy/mstrio-py/blob/master/code_snippets/server_mgmt.py))